cheetamaru/revisualized-app-for-discogs/README.md

 - [ ] Create some service with link shortenings that can store your layout settings before sending it to your friends

 ## TODO:
-- [ ] Error handling when there is no permission to view wantlist/collection
+- [ ] Error handling when there is no permission to view wantlist/collection (example: abc)
+- [ ] Error handling when there is no such user
 - [ ] Error handling when rate limit is exceeded
 - [ ] Generate background profile banner by username (?)
-- [ ] In wantlist entry icon that describes type of vinyl etc
+- [x] In wantlist some info that describes type of vinyl etc
 - [ ] Create issue about wantlist images
 - [ ] Create issue about rating in wantlist
 - [ ] Sort options on List Page